This is the multi-page printable view of this section. Click here to print.

 - Experiment Management: You can train machine learning models with various parameter combinations and systematically manage and compare the results.

-- Copilot Feature Utilization: Provides natural language-based AI assistant functionality to guide and automate the model development process.
-It supports various tasks such as code generation, refactoring, error correction, and explanation, thereby improving productivity.
+- Using Copilot Features: It provides a natural-language-based AI assistant that guides and automates the model development process.
+It supports various tasks such as code generation, refactoring, error correction, and documentation, enhancing productivity.

-- Integrated Platform: All features are integrated within CloudML, making it convenient to use.
+- Integrated Platform: All features are integrated within CloudML for convenient use.

-- Scalability and Flexibility: Supports expansion of computing resources and connection to various data sources as needed.
+- Scalability and Flexibility: Supports scaling computing resources and connecting various data sources as needed.

 Constraints

-Before using CloudML, please check the following restrictions and reflect them in your service usage plan.
-Cloud ML operates in a Kubernetes-based environment, so proper cluster resource settings are required for stable service operation.
+Before using CloudML, be sure to check the following constraints and incorporate them into your service usage plan.
+Since Cloud ML operates in a Kubernetes-based environment, appropriate cluster resource configuration is required for stable service operation.

-- Copilot (GPU-based usage): Copilot can also be used by setting up dedicated GPU resources.
+- Copilot (GPU-based usage): Copilot can also be configured to use dedicated GPU resources.

-- Supported LLM models: Currently, the LLM models applicable to Copilot are limited to Llama3.
+- Supported LLM models: Currently, the LLM models that can be applied to Copilot are limited to Llama3.

 CloudML is available in the following environments.